MATSUMOTO YONESABURÔ I

 Career:

-1791: Yonesaburô becomes wakaonnagata.
+1791: Yonesaburô became wakaonnagata.

 3rd lunar month of 1800: tour in Ise with Ichikawa Omezô I.

-Fall 1800: Yonesaburô goes to Ôsaka.
+Fall 1800: Yonesaburô went to Ôsaka.

-9th lunar month of 1804: Namiki Gohei I's drama "Kanjin Kanmon Tekuda no Hajimari" was staged for the first time in Edo, produced by Ichimura Uzaemon XI at the Ichimuraza; Yonesaburô plays the role of Teruha-no-Mae [more details].
+9th lunar month of 1804: Namiki Gohei I's drama "Kanjin Kanmon Tekuda no Hajimari" was staged for the first time in Edo, produced by Ichimura Uzaemon XI at the Ichimuraza; Yonesaburô played the role of Teruha-no-Mae [more details].

 Comments: